JessicaJuliet/the-leafy-bean/README.md

 Overall the website worked well across all device types, however a few minor issues were encountered:

-* The Samsugn A71 was set to open websites in 'dark mode' and the website did not appear as well visually on this device until its settings were changed to restore its view to normal.
+* The Samsung A71 was set to open websites in 'dark mode' and the website did not appear as well visually on this device until its settings were changed to restore its view to normal.
 This highlighted the need to implement a dark mode functionality in a future release, but it's out of scope for this project

 * The navbar menu on the Apple iPad jumped onto two lines when displayed horizontally.
 This issue was fixed by decreasing the amount of padding placed left and right on the navbar from 100px to 80px